5 Snack Recipes for Autoimmune Wellness

 Want something to go along a sandwich or burger?
 Try these sweet and simple sweet potato fries.
 Grab some regular sweet potatoes, some melted coconut oil, salt and pepper, and optional: paprika or cinnamon.

-The potatoes can be baked with coconut oil and flavorings in the oven at 425°F. This gives them a crispy texture but also provides them with some natural sweetness and other flavors so they’re more than a match for regular French fries.
+The potatoes can be baked with coconut oil and flavorings in the oven at 425°F. This gives them a crispy texture but also provides them with some sweetness and other flavors so they’re more than a match for regular French fries.

 AIP Mixed Berry Smoothie Bowl